VectorInstitute/FL4Health/examples/feddg_ga_example/README.md

 server expects two clients to be spun up (i.e. it will wait until two clients report in before starting training).
 Each client has a modified version of the MNIST dataset.
 This modification essentially subsamples a certain number from the original training and validation sets of MNIST in order to synthetically induce local variations in the statistical properties  of the clients training/validation data.
-The proportion of labels at each client is determined by dirichlet distribution across the classes.
+The proportion of labels at each client is determined by Dirichlet distribution across the classes.
 The lower the beta parameter is for each class, the higher the degree of the label heterogeneity.